 Anatomical Gift Program

-The Anatomical Gift Program is a whole-body donor program in which individuals can donate their body directly to Northeast College of Health Sciences for natural healthcare education and research after death.
-The donation of one's body after death is a unique and priceless gift that provides the source of knowledge that is the foundation of natural healthcare education and research.
+The Anatomical Gift Program is a whole-body donor program in which individuals can donate their body directly to Northeast College of Health Sciences for education and research.
+The donation of one's body after death is a unique and priceless gift that provides a source of knowledge for healthcare education and research.
 Northeast recognizes the unique value of this special gift, and will be forever thankful to those who have placed their trust in us.

-Any competent person 18 years of age or over may donate their body for medical education and research.
+Any competent person 18 or older may donate their body for medical education and research.
 After death, donations may also be made by the next of kin or executor.

-An individual may donate their remains before death by completing an Anatomical Gift Program Enrollment form.
+An individual may donate their remains before death by completing an Anatomical Gift Program enrollment form.
 The completion of this form does not require the services of a lawyer or notary.
-The form must be signed by two witnesses, preferably someone who can act on your behalf at the time of death.
-Upon receiving the completed Declaration of Consent, the potential donor will be registered in the files of the Anatomical Gift Program and a Donor Participant card will be issued to the donor.
-Please note that donations made through an individual will may be read too late after death to permit timely acceptance of the request.
+The form must be signed by two witnesses, preferably someone who can act on the individual's behalf at the time of death.
+When our College receives the completed declaration of consent, the potential donor will be registered in the files of the Anatomical Gift Program and a donor participant card will be issued to the donor.
+Please note that donations made through an individual’s will may be read too late after death to permit timely acceptance of the request.

-As a registered donor to the Anatomical Gift Program, you should inform your next of kin, or other individuals who are responsible under the law for the deposition of your remains, of your desires to donate your body to medical science.
+As a registered donor to the Anatomical Gift Program, you should inform your next of kin or other individuals who are responsible under the law for the deposition of your remains and your desire to donate your body to medical science.
 Discuss your plans with those close to you so that your wishes may be honored.
-If at the time of death the next of kin or another close family member expresses regrets concerning the donation, the Anatomical Gift Program will relinquish all claim to the remains.
-It is also advisable for a potential donor to notify his or her physician of the arrangements.
+At the time of death, if the next of kin or another family member expresses regrets concerning the donation, the Anatomical Gift Program will relinquish all claim and cancel the donation agreement.
+It is advisable for a potential donor to notify his or her physician of the arrangements.

 In the event that an individual dies prior to registering with the Anatomical Gift Program, the donation can still be made.
 After the death of an individual, an Anatomical Gift Statement of Donation form may be executed by the next of kin or executor.
-Upon notification of the death of an individual, the Anatomical Gift Program will accept the remains contingent upon a verbal request by the next of kin.
-A Statement of Donation form must be filed within 72 hours after receipt of the remains in order for the donation to proceed.
+Upon notification of death, the Anatomical Gift Program will accept the remains contingent upon a verbal request by the next of kin.
+A Statement of Donation Form must be filed within 72 hours after receipt of the remains in order for the donation to proceed.

 At the Time of Death

-When death occurs, a family member, hospital staff, or funeral director should notify the Anatomical Gift Program, Northeast College of Health Sciences at 315.568.3240 to hear a voicemail that provides our funeral director’s phone number.
+When death occurs, a family member, hospital staff, or funeral director should notify the Anatomical Gift Program at Northeast College of Health Sciences at 315.568.3240 to hear a voicemail that provides our funeral director’s phone number.
 The family will then call the funeral director and arrangements will be made.

-The Anatomical Gift Program will then arrange for the transport of the body to the Northeast College of Health Sciences.
-Transportation to the Northeast College of Health Sciences is provided by a licensed funeral director under contract with the Anatomical Gift Program.
-If the family of the deceased wishes to utilize the services of a funeral director of their choosing, any expenses and fees beyond those normally incurred by the Anatomical Gift Program will be the responsibility of the family or estate of the deceased.
+The Anatomical Gift Program will arrange for transport of the body to the Northeast College.
+Transportation to the College is provided by a licensed funeral director, under contract with the Anatomical Gift Program.
+If the family of the deceased utilizes the services of a funeral director of their choosing, all expenses and fees beyond those normally incurred by the Anatomical Gift Program will be the responsibility of the family or estate of the deceased.

 Refusal of a Donation